joshbav/scaler/README.md

 This is bash script (deploy-canary.sh) which takes two arguments; a container name (repo/name:label) and an app name (testapp).
 ex: ./deploy-canary.sh nginx testapp

+[Here is a video of its use](https://mesosphere-mc.webex.com/mesosphere-mc/ldr.php?RCID=a8bbc9120c09544543719d2416c28a2c) following the directions below.

 REQUIREMENTS

 These requirements are temporary and will change.